SFC-Sarge1/Stepper/README.md

 ## Running the Application
 1. Open the solution in Visual Studio 2022 Community Edition or higher.
+2. The application is written in C# using WPF.
+3. The application support touch screens and keyboard input.
+4. The Application has a Setting file to maintain settings used by the application.
+5. The Application creates new and replaces the Application log file each time it runs.
-3. Build and run the application.
+6. Build and run the application.

 ## Usage
 Enter the the distance in milimeters you want each of the X,Y, and Z axis to move.
 Click the X, Y, or Z axis button to move to the requested milimeters.